ironBankNetwork-Developers/Documentation/README.md

 ## Building the source

-You can learn how to build the source [here](https://github.com/iron-bank/Documentation/edit/master/building.md).
+In order to interact with the blockchain using the iron Dapp you need to set a iron node.<br>You can learn how to build it from source code [here](https://github.com/iron-bank/Documentation/blob/master/Building.md)! 🚀

 ## Contribution